 As companies and sports clubs seek to avoid any perception of unsavoury price gouging.
 It opens up secondary markets and online ticket trading (to enable tickets to be exchanged at higher prices).
 In this way, TicketMaster’s fastest-growing business is allowing people to resell tickets above face value through its secondary ticketing websites, such as Seatwave and GetMeIn.

-As in all pricing scenarios – there is always more in play that simply maximising pricing and profitability for today through dynamic ticket pricing.
+As in all pricing scenarios – there is always more in play than simply maximising pricing and profitability for today through dynamic ticket pricing.
 We highlight this requirement and complexity in other blogs we have published on the role of pricing professionals such as Revenue Manager: Is Your Pricing Career On The Right Path?

-How do dynamic ticket pricing works
+How does dynamic ticket pricing work?

 - Dynamic ticket pricing uses algorithms to determine the price at a particular time or situation.

 - No fixed price during the selling of the ticket.

 - The actual ticket price is the client base price.
 The various fees, as part of the price increase, including using the Ticketmaster’s platform.

 Since dynamic ticket pricing is a relatively new concept.
 The factors discussed in this article are some that influence the price of the ticket.
 Another is the sports fan relationship with the team based on the performance of their games.
 Whether they play well or poorly, their aim is to keep the fans coming back to the game.
 This can have an effect on the ticket price.
 Lastly, there is a finite number of variables that can affect the fluctuations of consumer demands.